Sufficiency

 Sufficiency is a set of policies, measures, and daily practices that avoid the demand for energy, materials, water, land [and all other resources] while delivering human well-being for all within planetary boundaries.

-Definition of Yamina Saheb in COP26 "Sufficiency should be First" and included in IPCC 2022 climate mitigation report and IPCC 2023 synthesis report
+Yamina Saheb in COP26 "Sufficiency should be First", IPCC 2022 climate mitigation report and IPCC 2023 synthesis report

 Sufficiency in policies